Hartford City FC: History

 2019 was a year of new beginnings yet relative disappointment for the Colts.
 Head coach Christian Benjamin resigned in the offseason, technical director Nick Balistierri took over, and the club relocated to Al-Marzook Field at the University of Hartford.
 However, City struggled to string together momentum throughout the season, finishing .500 and out of the playoff picture for the first time in club history.
 Goalkeeper and club captain Hami Kara announced his retirement at the end of the season.

 In 2021, further changes at the club provided an apparent boost on and off the field.
 Playing at a more intimate TD Bank Oakwood Soccer Park in nearby Portland; City found much success with a heavily rebuilt roster; highlighted by new captain Mark Grant; returnee Louis Beddouri; depth players-turned-stars Cooper Knecht, Noah Silverman, and goalkeeper Evan Dadonna; and newcomers Ben Awashie and Jamis Fite.
 The Colts finished the regular season with a seven-game unbeaten streak and their first 1st-place finish in club history.
 City would go on to extend their unbeaten streak in the playoffs.
 A scheduling conflict at Oakwood led to the Colts' first games at Dillon Stadium, years after their failed attempt to secure it as their permanent home field.
 HCFC defeated Valeo FC 1–0 in the conference semifinal, launching them to their first conference final in four years.
 Three days later, the Colts came out on the positive end of a hard-fought, back-and-forth affair against rival Kingston Stockade, avenging their Wooden Shoe loss and capturing their first trophy in club history.

+The 2022 season looked to be their most promising yet.
+Nestled into the renamed Trinity Health Stadium and fully recovered from a first-round exit from the Lamar Hunt U.S. Open Cup, the Colts ran rampant through the North Atlantic Conference schedule.
+The Colts were led by leading scorer Alec Hughes (8 goals in 11 total matches), goalkeeper Jamis Fite taking over in net full time, the strongest team defense in club history, and a factor the club never truly had before: depth (11 different scorers scored the team's 21 goals).
+The club finished 8-0-2 in the regular season—highlighted by their first-ever Wooden Shoe (6-1 aggregate)--good for another 1-seed in the conference playoffs and a #3 overall ranking in the NPSL.
+All of that proved to be meaningless in the end, as City lost the playoff opener at home to the New York Shockers, 2–0.
+The Shockers went on to win the Conference Final.